Out & About/p>

 More than 20.000 experienced last year Republique’s contemporary circus show on the medieval painter Hieronymus Bosch.
 Now it returns as part of the biggest world tour any Danish theatre has ever accomplished.

 BOSCH DREAMS pays homage to Bosch and the surrealist movement he inspired.
-The contemporary circus show takes you on a fantastic journey through surreal imagery that delves into fabulous and saturated universe.
+The contemporary circus show takes you on a fantastic journey through surreal imagery that delves into fabulous universe.

 Pictures come to life right in front of you as the amazing acrobatic artists from Les 7 doigts unleash their playfulness across a fascinating 3-dimensional canvas of projected videos created by the French-Argentine video artist, Ange Potier.
 His magic-realist video projections encompass everything that characterizes both Bosch and the surrealist movement.
 The show’s grand format will lead you through a fantastical universe that includes tales of Bosch’s life as well as revelations of his truly unique work.

 Scenario: Samuel Tétreault, Martin Tulinius & Ange Potier

 Dramaturgic Consultation: Simon Boberg